damianhakert/damianhakert.github.io/source/_posts/2015-06-03-gitlab-dot-com-outage-on-2015-05-29.markdown

 We have removed the freeze/unfreeze steps from our backup script.
 Because this (theoretically) increases the risk of occasional corrupt backups we have added a second backup strategy for our SQL data.
-In the future we would like to have automatically validation of our gitlab.com backups.
+In the future we would like to have automatical validation of our GitLab.com backups.

-Ironically, we discussed the lack of training that ended up prolonging this outage in a meeting the day before.
+The day before this incident we decided the training was our most important priority.
 We have started to do regular operations drills in one-on-one sessions with all of our on-call engineers.